Knitschi/CPFCMake/documentation/CustomTargets.rst

 The target can be disabled with the \c CPF_ENABLE_CLANG_TIDY_TARGET config variable.

-.. _distributionPackages_package:
+.. _packageArchives_package:

-distributionPackages_<package>
+packageArchives_<package>
-""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""

-Creates all *distribution packages* of the package.
-A *distribution package* is a file that is distributed to users of the package.
+Creates all *package archives* of the package.
+A *package archive* is a file that is distributed to users of the package.
 This can be a zip file that contains the binaries or sources or an installer.
-The target is only created if the \c addPackage() function has the \c DISTRIBUTION_PACKAGES argument set.
+The target is only created if the \c addPackage() function has the \c PACKAGE_ARCHIVES argument set.

 .. _install_package: